google/fusion-tables-drive-export/README.md

 You’ll need some credentials for OAuth2.
 Go to the [Credentials page](https://console.cloud.google.com/apis/credentials) in your Google Cloud Project in the Google Cloud Console.
 Create some server side credentials with `http://localhost:3000/auth/callback` and `https://YOUR_DOMAIN/auth/callback` as the authorized redirect URIs.
 Download the credentials as a JSON file and save it as `./server-src/config/credentials.json`.

-Also, create some server credentials with the role Datastore User to use the database.
+Also, create some server credentials with the role Owner to use the Datastore and BigQuery Databases during development.
 Download the corresponding JSON file and save it in the `./server-src/config/` folder.
 Store the path to that file in an env called `GOOGLE_APPLICATION_CREDENTIALS`.
 To setup the database index, run the following once before starting the project:

 ```sh
 yarn run deploy:datastore-indexes